 Definite articles in English are easy.
 In fact, we only have one definite article: the.
-To the contrary, in Spanish we have four different definite articles: el, la, los, las.
-Let’s see that in action:
+On the contrary, we have four different definite articles in Spanish: el, la, los, las.
+Let’s see them in action:

 Keep in mind, however, that if you are referring to a group where you have both male and female elements, we need to use the masculine article ‘los’.
 In fact, in those cases we need to use the plural form of the masculine noun: